 I assume the amendment is carried.

-In that case it will not be brought back at Report Stage.
+In that case it will not be brought back on Report Stage.

-Do we have to pass the amendment to bring it back at Report Stage?
+Do we have to pass the amendment to bring it back on Report Stage?

 Amendment, by leave, withdrawn.